HRBlock.com Free File

 Free File Program Explained

-The Free File Program is service offered directly through the IRS to help qualified taxpayers prepare and electronically file their federal income taxes.
+The Free File Program is a service offered directly through the IRS to help qualified taxpayers prepare and electronically file their federal income taxes.
 The IRS has partnered with the Free File Alliance, which is a group of private sector tax software companies, to make this service available.
-The program offers 19 companies with whom you can utilize tax preparation software for free.
+The program offers 20 companies with who supply tax preparation software for free.

 Every federal tax return is transmitted through a secure IRS e-file system and is completely safe.
 After each return is transmitted to the IRS, a confirmation email is sent to let the taxpayer know that his or her return was accepted.

 The program currently has two options.
-There is the Traditional Free File with a software provider and then there is the Free File Fillable Forms.
+Filers can use an Alliance software provider to file for free or they can use the IRS Free Fillable Forms.
 The latter doesn't necessarily walk you through preparing income taxes while holding your hand, but they do present the IRS tax forms you need on-screen to be filled in online.
-Most of the math will need to be done by you the taxpayer, but the advantage associated with this filing option is that it is free to anyone regardless of their filing status, unlike using software provided by a Free File Alliance partner, which the filer must qualify for (see qualifications here).
+Most of the math will need to be done by you, the taxpayer, but the advantage associated with this filing option is that it is free to anyone regardless of their filing status, unlike using software provided by a Free File Alliance partner, which the filer must qualify for (see qualifications here).

 The Traditional Free File option has step-by-step help for completing the income tax filing process.
 Using this option, you able to access a free tax software title through the IRS website and thereby avoid being charged for your return.
 You will see a notice that you are leaving the IRS website.
 The eligibility requirements for filing with this option change from year-to-year and, in some cases, from software provider to software provider.